This is the multi-page printable view of this section. Click here to print.

 • Capacity expansion support: individual PVC expansion support (automatic volume expansion in 8 Gi increments)

-bs-scDeleteSupport-VirtualServer > BlockStorage product integration
+bs-scDeleteSupport-VirtualServer > Integration with BlockStorage product

-bs-sc-retainRetainSupport-VirtualServer > BlockStorage product integration
+bs-sc-retainRetainSupport-VirtualServer > Integration with BlockStorage product

-• (*) To use a storage class other than the default, you need to specify the storage class name in PVC’s spec.storageClassName
+• (*) To use a storage class other than the default, you need to specify the storage class name in PVC’s spec.storageClassName.

 Caution